-- If you or a partner was ever infected with a viral infection like herpes, HPV (genital warts), hepatitis B, or HIV, avoid unprotected sex.
-Even if no symptoms are present, the virus is still there and can be transmitted.
+- If you or a partner was ever infected with a viral infection like herpes, HPV (genital warts), hepatitis B, or HIV, then avoid unprotected sex.
+Even if no symptoms are present, the virus is likely still there and can be transmitted.

 What if you have a sexually transmitted infection (STI)?

 - Testing and treatment is available at M.S.
 Shook Student Health Service.

 - Notify your partner(s) so they can be evaluated and treated and will not infect or reinfect others.